slide 1

 Shadow

-The ChariTree Foundation is a Vancouver-based charity connecting local and international youth to climate education to help them survive and thrive today and lead a better tomorrow.
+The ChariTree Foundation is a national non-profit connecting children across Canada and around the world to environmental education to help them survive and thrive today and lead a better tomorrow.

-We are a United Nations Climate Observer Organization, putting children’s rights at the forefront of climate action to improve their education, health, and future.
-We believe in empowering young people to raise their voice on climate change through hands-on learning with outdoor classrooms, green camps, and advocacy.
+The Greater-Vancouver-based ChariTree Foundation is putting children’s rights at the forefront of climate action to improve their education, health and future.
+This United Nations Climate Observer Organization is empowering young people through hands-on learning with outdoor classrooms and advocacy.

 Support youth today to become the environmental leaders of tomorrow.